ssyounge/ASIB/README.md

   `--feat_kd_alpha 1.0 --feat_kd_key feat_2d --feat_kd_norm none`.
 - **Hybrid Guidance**: set `hybrid_beta` (>0) to blend vanilla KD from the average teacher logits with the default ASMB loss.
-- **Custom MBM Query Dim**: `mbm_query_dim` controls the dimension of the student features used as the attention query in `LightweightAttnMBM`.
+- **Custom MBM Query Dim**: `mbm_query_dim` sets the dimension of the student features used as the attention query in `ib_mbm`.
-  When omitted or set to `0`, the script automatically falls back to the feature dimension reported by the student model (if available).
+  When omitted or set to `0`, the script falls back to the feature dimension reported by the student model (if available).
   The MBM output dimension (`mbm_out_dim`) now defaults to this student feature size as well.
-- **Requires Student Features**: `LightweightAttnMBM` needs the student features as the attention query, so the student model must be provided when using this module.
+- **Requires Student Features**: `ib_mbm` relies on student features as the attention query, so the student model must be provided.
   Common student feature dimensions are:

   | Student model                | Feature dim |